mochamadadityaputra/Hotel-Reservation-Cancellation-Predictions-in-Portugal/README.md

 Between 2015–2017, Portugal's hotel industry experienced significant growth driven by rising international tourism.
 Yet cancellation rates remained high, with missed predictions translating directly into lost revenue and operational inefficiency.

-This project builds a machine learning model to predict which bookings are likely to be cancelled — enabling hotel management to act early, adjust overbooking strategies, and protect revenue before losses occur.
+This project builds a machine learning model to predict which bookings are likely to be cancelled.
+Enabling hotel management to act early, adjust overbooking strategies, and protect revenue before losses occur.

 ---